VisionEval/VisionEval-Dev/sources/modules/VETravelPerformance/inst/module_docs/CalculateRoadPerformance.md

  * The sum of DVHT and the DVHT equivalent of congestion pricing is divided into the DVMT to arrive at the equivalent average speed.

-* **Define function to calculate freeway and arterial congestion and split LDV DVMT**: Since relative speeds affect the split of LDV DVMT between freeways and arterials and since those speeds are affected by how the split effects congestion, the calculations are performed iteratively until an equilibrium condition is achieved.
+* **Define function to calculate freeway and arterial congestion and split LDV DVMT**: Since relative speeds affect the split of LDV DVMT between freeways and arterials and since those speeds are affected by the proportion of vehicles that are driverless and how the split effects congestion, the calculations are performed iteratively until an equilibrium condition is achieved.
 That is determined to have happened when the freeway to arterial DVMT ratio changes by less than 0.01% from iteration to iteration.
 The iterations are started with the assumption that average freeway speeds and average arterial speeds are the respective uncongested speeds (Table 1).
 The steps in each iteration are as follows:

  * The LDV DVMT split model is applied to calculate the freeway and arterial components of LDV DVMT.